RaphaelRibes/GeCKO-MTruncatula/README.md

 - READS_MAPPING
 - SNP_CALLING

 These workflows rely on [snakemake](https://snakemake.readthedocs.io/en/stable/), which ensures reproducible and scalable data analysis and make pipelines installation straightforward since the only requirement is to have snakemake and [conda](https://docs.conda.io/en/latest/) available on your environment.
-Each pipeline produces an html report (generating thanks to [multiQC](https://multiqc.info/)) which summarize key information for this step.
+Each pipeline produces an html report (generating thanks to [multiQC](https://multiqc.info/)) which summarizes key information for this step.
 Finally, we provide a bash launcher called runSnakemakeWorkflow.sh that can be used to easily run these different workflows on your own data and HPC environments with minimal effort.
 SGE and Slurm job schedulers are currently supported.

 To execute one of the workflows, follow the steps: